API Integrations

 Every request must include these headers:

-Tip: Never share your API key publicly.
-Keep it secure.
+Never share your API key publicly.
+Treat it like a password and store it securely.

 Example: Add a Guest (cURL)